In 2021, it’s easier than ever to start a blog – even if you are a complete beginner who doesn’t understand anything about coding or web design.

 Step 7: Add/Write new blog posts and pages

 Time to set up a blog: 30-40 minutes

 STEP 1 – Choose Your Blog Topic

-The very first thing you need to do is choose a topic for your blog.
+The very first thing you need to do is choose a topic and a name for your blog.

 Most successful blogs focus on one thing.
 May it be food, travel, fitness, fashion, or simply about your business.

 We recommend choosing a blog topic that you feel passionate about or interested in.
 It’s even better when you are an expert at something, this helps you to grow your blog through writing good, quality content to help others.

 - Are you learning something new and want to write about your process?

 Here’s an example: If you are highly interested in fitness and you like to train, it’s wise to share your wisdom in a blog that is related to fitness or cover topics on training and nutrition.
 Through the blog, you’ll be able to get new clients.

 You don’t need to choose your blog topic right away, but it’s good if you already have something in mind.